The name Ashburnghan is an old Anglo-Saxon

 Early Notables of the Ashburnghan family (pre 1700)

-Another 38 words (3 lines of text) are included under the topic Early Ashburnghan Notables in all our PDF Extended History products and printed products wherever possible.
+Joseph Ashbury (1638-1720), was an English actor and theatrical manager.
+"Born in London in 1638, he was of good family, educated at Eton, and entered...
+Another 87 words (6 lines of text) are included under the topic Early Ashburnghan Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Ashburnghan family to the New World and Oceana

 To escape oppression and starvation at that time, many English families left for the "open frontiers" of the New World with all its perceived opportunities.
 In droves people migrated to the many British colonies, those in North America in particular, paying high rates for passages in cramped, unsafe ships.
 Although many of the settlers did not make the long passage alive, those who did see the shores of North America perceived great opportunities before them.
 Many of the families that came from England

 went on to make essential contributions to the emerging nations of Canada and the United States.
 Research into various historical records revealed some of first members of the Ashburnghan family emigrate to North America: Edward Ashburham, settled in Virginia in 1653; Francis Ashborn settled in Virginia in 1635; Joseph Ashburn arrived in Annapolis in 1724; William Ashburne settled in Virginia in 1773.
 In Newfoundland, two brothers were captured by pirates and landed in Newfoundland, and many more..

 - ^ Mills, A.D., Dictionary of English Place-Names.
 Oxford: Oxford University Press, 1991.
 Print.
 (ISBN 0-19-869156-4)

 - ^ Shirley, Evelyn Philip, The Noble and Gentle Men of England; The Arms and Descents.
 Westminster: John Bower Nichols and Sons, 1866, Print.